Star Wars: Droids: Merchandising

 In 1985, Kenner produced a toy line based on the series, including action figures, ship models, and other items.
 Two action figures, Boba Fett and A-wing Pilot, were repackaged figures from the main Star Wars line.
 The toy line was canceled after the first group of 12 figures due to decreasing popularity with Star Wars.
 In 1987 and then 1988, Glasslite of Brazil issued remaining Kenner stock and produced a very limited run of remaining Return of the Jedi and Droids toys from a sell off.
 Certain vehicles, mini-rigs and action figures were issued by the company in new packaging.
 The character Vlix (Tig Fromm's henchman) was an action figure exclusive from unused molds by Kenner.
 Like the remainder of the Glasslite line, very few were made, even less were sold and most were recycled due to the failing economy when money was tight across the country.
 Vlix was the most valuable Star Wars action figure (at about $6,000 carded or $1,200 loose), until a Fett figure sold for £69,000 ($USD 92,000) at an auction.

 Between 1985 and 1987, a number of episodes were adapted into children's storybooks.

 A computer game was released in 1988 for the ZX Spectrum, Amstrad CPC and Commodore 64 by Mastertronic.

 In 2021, for Lucasfilm's 50th anniversary, Hasbro released a Target-exclusive line of action figures based on the series, featuring the titular droid duo and Boba Fett.
 Fett was also released as a larger Black Series figure.

 Comic book series

 In 1986, Marvel's Star Comics imprint published a Star Wars: Droids comic series spun off from the cartoon.
 The bi-monthly series ran for eight issues.
 Four issues and issue 5's cover of the series were drawn by John Romita, Sr. The "Lost in Time" crossover story from Droids #4 was continued in an issue of Ewoks.
 The last three issues are part of an arc recounting the original Star Wars film from the droids' point of view.
 Additionally, Spanish comics publisher Editorial Gepsa produced two-page Droids comics as part of an anthology series.

+Other Star Wars comics subtitled Droids have featured C-3PO and R2-D2, but not in direct connection with the series.